Blindfold TLS Certificates

 Paste your blindfolded certificate into the

-key following the three slashes.
-That is to say, replace<blindfolded certificate>
+certificate_urlkey following the three slashes.
+That is to say, replace<blindfolded certificate>with your blindfolded certificate text. -

 Repeat the process for the private key.
 You will be replacing

-with your blindfolded private key text.
+<blindfolded private key>with your blindfolded private key text.

 -